W-algebras, Gaussian Free Fields and $\mathfrak{g}$-Dotsenko-Fateev integrals: Introduction

 \subsubsection{From the Heisenberg vertex algebra to $W$-algebras}

-To obtain a correspondence between GFFs and $W$-algebras, let us fix $\g$ to be a finite-dimensional, simple and complex Lie algebra of rank $r$ (we recall some basic notions on this topic in Section~\ref{sec:W-algebra}), and let $\mathfrak{h}$ be its Cartan subalgebra (which to simplify can be identified with $\C^r$).
-Like before we consider a coupling constant $\gamma\in\C$ and a background charge $Q$ in the dual $\mathfrak{h}^*$ (via the Killing form of $\g$) of $\mathfrak{h}$ and defined by setting\footnote{The difference with the usual convention in Liouville theory where we have instead $Q=\frac\gamma2+\frac2\gamma$ stems from the convention that the longest simple roots of $\g$ have squared norm $2$ rather than $1$, see Section~\ref{sec:W-algebra}.}
+To obtain a correspondence between GFFs and $W$-algebras, let $\g$ be a finite-dimensional, complex simple Lie algebra of rank $r$ (we recall some basics on this topic in Subsection~\ref{subsec:lie}), $\mathfrak{h}$ be a Cartan subalgebra and $\mathfrak{h}^*$ be the dual of $\h$.
+For the sake of simplicity $(\h^*,\kappa)$ is identified with $(\C^r,\ps{\cdot,\cdot})$, where $\kappa$ is inherited from the Killing form of $\g$.
+The coupling constant $\gamma\in\C$ defines the background charge $Q\in\C^r$ and the central charge $\bm c$ via\footnote{The difference with the usual convention in Liouville theory where we have instead $Q=\frac\gamma2+\frac2\gamma$ stems from the convention that the longest simple roots of $\g$ have squared norm $2$ rather than $1$, see Section~\ref{sec:W-algebra}.}(here $\rho,\rho^\vee\in\C^r$ stand for the Weyl and co-Weyl vector of $\g$, see~\eqref{eq:def_rho})

-where $\rho$ and $\rho^\vee$ in $\C^r$ are respectively the Weyl and co-Weyl vector of $\g$, see Equation~\eqref{eq:def_rho} in Section~\ref{sec:W-algebra}.
-The central charge is parametrized as

-where $\ps{\cdot,\cdot}$ is a multiple of the Killing form of $\mathfrak{g}$ (more details can be found in Section~\ref{sec:W-algebra} as well).
-For convenience, we note that the correspondence with the parametrization in terms of a \textit{level} $k$ often encountered in the $W$-algebra literature is made via the equality
+For convenience, the correspondence with the parametrization in terms of a \textit{level} $k$ often encountered in the $W$-algebra literature is given by $k+h^\vee=-\frac2{\gamma^2}$, with $h^\vee$ the dual Coxeter number.

-The $W$-algebra associated to $\g$ can be constructed~\cite{FF_QG,FBZ} out of the rank $r$ Heisenberg VOA by means of so-called \textit{screening operators}.
-To be more specific one can define a family of $r$ operators $(Q_i)_{1\leq i\leq r}$ acting on the Fock space $\V_{\bm c}$ based on \textit{bosonic Vertex Operators} $\mc V_{\gamma e_i}^+$ (introduced in Section~\ref{sec:VOA}) and formally defined by setting:
+The $W$-algebra associated to $\g$ can be constructed~\cite{FF_QG,FBZ} out of the rank $r$ Heisenberg vertex algebra by means of \textit{screening operators}, a family of operators $(Q_i)_{1\leq i\leq r}$ acting on $\V_{+,\bm c}$.
+They are formally defined based on \textit{bosonic Vertex Operators} $\mc V_{\gamma e_i}^+$ (introduced in Section~\ref{sec:VOA}) by setting

-where the $(e_i)_{1\leq i\leq r}$ are elements of $\mathfrak h^*$ called the \textit{simple roots} of $\g$.
-One can then consider the subspace of $\V_{\bm c}$ defined to be the intersection of the kernels of these screening operators:

-For generic values of the central charge $\bm c$, the restriction of the Heisenberg VOA to this subspace of $\V_{\bm c}$ then defines a representation of the $W$-algebra $\mc W^k(\g)$ associated to $\g$.
+where the $(e_i)_{1\leq i\leq r}$ are elements of $\R^r$ stemming from the \textit{simple roots} of $\g$ and the integration contour surrounds the origin.
+Then for generic values\footnote{That is for $\bm c$ in a dense open subset of $\C$.
+Outside of this set we can still construct currents $\W{s}$ but the dimension of $\MW{\g}^{(n)}$ may increase~\cite[Lemma 4.4.2]{FF_QG}.} of the central charge $\bm c$, the restriction of the above probabilistic construction of the Heisenberg vertex algebra to the subspace $\MW{\g}\coloneqq \bigcap_{i=1}^r \ker_{\V_{+,\bm c}}\left(Q_i\right)$ of $\V_{+,\bm c}$ defines a vertex algebra isomorphic to the $W$-algebra associated to $\g$.